 Tic Disorders: Symptoms, Types, and Treatment

-Tics are sudden, repetitive, involuntary movements or sounds.
+Tics are sudden, repetitive, involuntary movements or sounds [1].
 The tics can range from simple ones, such as blinking or throat clearing, to more complex vocalizations and movements.
-Tic disorders typically start showing in childhood and can persist into adulthood.
+Tic disorders typically start to appear in childhood and can persist into adulthood.
 The frequency and severity of tics can differ and often increase with stress.

 Types of Tic Disorders